-developing economies.
-Indeed, CAPA's earliest work to support ATs by developing training it as follows: materials in 1990 was funded by the Asian Development Bank (ADB).
+Development partners are long-standing advocates of the value and importance of ATs to developing economies.
+Indeed, CAPA's earliest work to support ATs by developing training materials in 1990 was funded by the Asian Development Bank (ADB).

 The ADB, working with the World Bank and other development partners, continues to advocate a greater role for ATs in developing economies in both the public and private sectors.
-These and others are signatories to MOSAIC, a collaboration between IFAC and the international donor and development community.
-In 2013, they issued a PAO Global Further, the Vietnam 2017 World Bank Report on the Observance of Standards and Codes, Development Report which notes:
+These and others are signatories to MOSAIC1, a collaboration between IFAC and the international donor and development community.
+In 2013, they issued a PAO Global Development Report which notes: